yitzchak/metys/README.md

 verbatim to the output document.
 Code chunks are evaluated by a Jupyter kernel and the results are formatted in the output document as per the local and global options specified.
-Group chunks are used to set options for a collection of chunks or to include subfiles.
+Group chunks are used to set options for a collection of chunks or to include subfiles which contain more text, code and group chunks.

 ### noweb Format